 It is crucial that the finance documents on any banking transaction are executed correctly.
-You may have negotiated a great set of documents but if you don’t get them signed correctly they will be of little value to the parties in practice.
+You may have negotiated a great set of documents but if you don’t get them signed correctly they could be of little value in practice.

 Execution requirements vary depending on the type of document being signed.
 You may be contracting with a number of different entities and various different documents may be included in the transaction.
 It is important that each party understands the relevant signing requirements so that all agreements are legally binding and cannot later be challenged.